Home > All Recipes > Cupcakes for Two > Small Batch Lemon Cupcakes

 • 2 tablespoons (28 g) unsalted butter, room temperature and cut into cubes

-• 2 tablespoons milk, room temperature (any kind)
+• 2 tablespoons milk, room temperature (whole or 2%)

 • 1 tablespoon lemon juice (from 1 lemon)